momoiorg-repository/pytwb/README.md

 ### Create git repository
 You can create a new git repository based on the editing contents at any timing of the development.
 After creating, you need to switch the development base to it with starting a new docker in the same way as the original pytwb repository.
 This repository migration work should be done without running docker, and you need to create a vacant repository first.
 Copy the contents under the pytwb_ws directory and docker-compole.yaml to new repository.  ‘ship’ script does the work.
 Edit docker-compose.yaml properly after copying it.
 In particular, the ‘image’ tag value should be modified.
 Create Dockerfile under the pytwb_ws directory from _Dockerfile which was created by pytwb (and create README.md and LICENSE if needed.)

+The generated repository can be maintained as an external file via docker volume mount or an internal file via git with ssh-agent, depending on your preference, and continue development under VSCode+pytwb.

 ## Document
 - [overview](doc/overview.md)
 ## Sample code